DanishRather/shared-rag/README.md

-#  A Healthcare RAG Chatbot
+#  A Trained-data RAG Chatbot

 "" is an intelligent AI assistant designed to provide accurate, user-friendly, and easy-to-understand information about hospitals, doctors, treatments, and specialties.
-This project leverages Retrieval Augmented Generation (RAG) to deliver relevant healthcare information based on a pre-ingested knowledge base.
+This project leverages Retrieval Augmented Generation (RAG) to deliver relevant Trained-data information based on a pre-ingested knowledge base.

 ## Features

-*   **Interactive Chatbot:** A web-based interface for users to ask healthcare-related questions.
+*   **Interactive Chatbot:** A web-based interface for users to ask Trained-data-related questions.
 *   **Contextual Conversations:** The AI remembers previous interactions to provide coherent and relevant responses.
 *   **Data Ingestion:** Supports ingesting various document types (PDF, TXT, DOCX, HTML, etc.) into a vector store for retrieval.
-*   **Healthcare-Specific Knowledge:** Trained with verified healthcare information to answer queries about hospitals, doctors, treatments, and services.
+*   **Trained-data-Specific Knowledge:** Trained with verified Trained-data information to answer queries about hospitals, doctors, treatments, and services.
 *   **User and Session Management:** Manages user and session IDs to maintain chat history.
 *   **API Endpoints:** Provides RESTful APIs for chat interaction and data ingestion.